StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/workspaces/base-images.md

 The CPU-only minimal image comes with the minimal set of libraries necessary to run Data Science experiments in AI Studio.
 It runs JupyterLab 4.0.1 with Python 3.10.11, based on the [minimal-notebook:python-3.10](https://hub.docker.com/r/jupyter/minimal-notebook/tags) image from Jupyter Docker hub

 ### Deep Learning Image:

-The Deep Learning image is specifically tailored for deep learning and neural network architectures (NNA).
+The Deep Learning image is specifically tailored for Deep Learning and Neural Network Architectures (NNA).
 It encompasses an extensive configuration designed to optimally run your most intricate experiments.
 High computational power is necessary, making the Deep Learning image well-suited for tasks involving image analytics and Large Language Models (LLMs).
 It includes all the features found in the Data Science image, with upgraded libraries like TensorFlow and PyTorch.
 The Deep Learning image also comes pre-configured with GPU capabilities for which we recommend reserving at least 4GB of memory.

 ### Data Science Image:

 The Data Science image represents the most standard yet powerful configuration, designed for quick setup and enhanced performance.
-Inspired by the scipy image on the Jupyter Docker hub, this image encompasses all the features of the minimal configuration and further enhances it with data visualization tools like Seaborn, Altair, and scikit-image.
+Inspired by scipy image on Jupyter Docker hub, this image encompasses all the features of the minimal configuration and further enhances it with Data Visualization tools like Seaborn, Altair, and scikit-image.
 Recommended for usage with a minimum of 4GB of memory.

 ## NGC Catalog Containers